nikita-kazakov/nikita-kazakov.github.io/_posts/2021-10-08-passing-ruby-variables-to-javascript.md

     - ruby
 ---

-I had to pass Ruby variables to Javascript in my Ruby on Rails applications on two occasions:
+I often pass Ruby variables to Javascript in Ruby on Rails on two occasions:

-- Send user data to tracking snippets (sends through javascript).
+- Send user data to tracking snippets (through javascript).
 - Integrate payment tokens that use Javascript rather than a ruby gem.

-Since Ruby is on the backend and Javascript is on the front end, their integration isn't seamless.
+Since Ruby is on the backend and Javascript is on the frontend, their integration isn't seamless.
 I'm going to use HAML in the examples below rather than ERB.

 You can add in-line javascript in your view templates and interpolate ruby variables.